The English language is filled with spelling booby traps that are just waiting to trick the unwary.

 - their – they’re (complicated by the ever popular there)

-The fact that these pairs of words are pronounced the same adds to the confusion over which spelling to use in which situation.
+The fact that these pairs of words are pronounced in the exact same way adds to the confusion over which spelling to use in which situation.

 Allow me both to clear up any confusion, and also to give you a simple trick for remembering which variation to use at any given time.